Objectives

 What is difficult?

-- The pairs practice the best division of roles before presenting their ‘act’ to the whole group.
+Which division of roles suits you best? - The pairs practice the best division of roles before presenting their ‘act’ to the whole group.

 Variant